facebook pixel

 CRDN 2.12

-Implement culturally sensitive strategies to address cultural biases and differences.
+Implement culturally sensitive strategies to address cultural differences.

 Clinical – Ambulatory